itsmohiniii/NamasteJS/notes/season-1/lecture-08.md

         * This Error signifies that we haven't initialized or assigned value to a const declaration.

     * Uncaught TypeError: Assignment to constant variable
-        * This Error signifies that we are reassigning to a const variable.
+        * This Error signifies that we are reassigning to a const type variable.

 ### SOME GOOD PRACTICES: